 Unsure which material suits your cosmetic packaging?
 Understanding the strengths of HDPE and PET will help you make the right choice based on your product's specific needs.

-Choosing between HDPE and PET depends on your product’s requirements10.
+Choosing between HDPE and PET depends on your product’s requirements.
 HDPE offers durability and flexibility, while PET is ideal for high-end packaging that requires superior clarity and a polished look.

 Both HDPE and PET have their own unique strengths, and selecting the right one depends on factors like product type, aesthetics, and durability needs.
 HDPE works well for cost-effective, durable packaging, while PET is often preferred for premium, visually appealing designs.